Excavation General Safety Talk

 General Ways to Mitigate Excavation Hazards

 - Follow OSHA’s guidelines for protective systems to protect employees entering the excavation.
-Often times the soil being excavated is referred to as “Type C” which is the most hazardous for employees to enter.
-Excavations should be sloped back according to OSHA’s guidelines which depends on the soil type present.
+Often times the soil being excavated is referred to as “Type C,” which is the most hazardous for employees to enter.
+Excavations should be sloped back according to OSHA’s guidelines which depend on the soil type present.
 Trench boxes and shoring are other options to protect employees entering the excavation.

 - Prohibit equipment and other employees from working above anyone working in the trench or excavation.